iWeltAG/zucker/docs/model.rst

 You can name the class whatever you want, but make sure the name in the generic (square brackets) matches the name of the class.
-In case you are not using Python :module:`typing`, you can also leave out the generic entirely.
+In case you are not using Python :mod:`typing`, you can also leave out the generic entirely.

 If the class has a different name as the corresponding Sugar module, you need to provide the latter as an `api_name` parameter.
 This will mostly be the case for